michael2008/ME-Live-Doc/docs/user-guide.md

 <img src="https://cloud.githubusercontent.com/assets/17921380/26658986/12510950-46a0-11e7-8ec7-9a0d7127d59f.png" width="500">
 </p>

-2. Fix your eyes on enclosed box and Air Tap, The object’s enclosed box will turn color and glitter and three Square Buttons will be displayed above the core crystalline at the same time.
+2. Fix your eyes on enclosed box and Air Tap, The object's enclosed box will turn color and glitter and three Square Buttons will be displayed above the core crystalline at the same time.

 <p align="center">
 <img src="https://cloud.githubusercontent.com/assets/17921380/26658996/2cc15f38-46a0-11e7-85e3-bc526203e40e.png" width="500">